magicmq/pyspigot-documentation/docs/scripts/writingscripts.md

 ### Script Permissions

+???+ warning

+    Script permissions are not supported on Velocity and BungeeCord, so configuring script permissions on these platforms has **no effect**.

-PySpigot allows scripts to define a list of permissions that it uses.
+**On the Bukkit platform only**, PySpigot allows scripts to define a list of permissions that it uses.
 This is useful if scripts want to restrict access to certain features.
 Script permissions are initialized and loaded just prior to parsing and executing the script's code, and are removed just after a script is stopped.

 Script permissions are defined in the `script_options.yml` file.
 For more information on how to define permissions, see the [documentation for script options](scriptoptions.md#permissions).